Non-equilibrium dynamics of bosons with dipole symmetry: Large-$N$ Keldysh approach: Introduction

 \section{Introduction}

-The behaviour of systems with symmetries that lead to conservation of multipole moments of charges (e.g. dipole moment) has recently become a question of paramount interest in the study of quantum many body systems~\cite{fracton_gauge,largeN_fracton,dipolehydrodynamics,gorantla_seiberg1,kim1,nandkishore_kim,senthil1}.
-These subsystem symmetries which implement, for example, dipole conservation are intermediate between global and gauge symmetries.
-It is well-known that field theories with subsystem symmetries often show a strong ``UV-IR'' mixing (i.e. low energy properties like ground state degeneracy are sensitive to high energy regularization of the theory)~\cite{gorantla_seiberg2,seiberg1,seiberg2,xichen1,slagle1,slagle_kim}.
+The behaviour of systems with symmetries that lead to conservation of multipole moments of charges (e.g. dipole moment) has recently become a question of paramount interest in the study of quantum many-body systems~\cite{fracton_gauge,largeN_fracton,dipolehydrodynamics,fractonsf2,gorantla_seiberg1,kim1,nandkishore_kim,senthil1,PhysRevB.105.205127,PhysRevB.107.195131,PhysRevB.107.195132}.
+These symmetries which implement, for example, dipole conservation are intermediate between global and gauge symmetries.
+It is well-known that field theories with this kind of symmetries often show a strong ``UV-IR'' mixing (i.e. low energy properties like ground state degeneracy are sensitive to high energy regularization of the theory)~\cite{gorantla_seiberg2,seiberg1,seiberg2,xichen1,slagle1,slagle_kim}.
 These systems are also the starting point for describing matter coupled to tensorial gauge fields~\cite{fracton_gauge,PretkoU1,gorantla_seiberg1}, which has found applications in understanding fractonic phases of matter.
-Such fractonic phases are characterized by low energy excitations which are localized and can move only by creating additional excitations.
+Such fractonic phases are characterized by low-energy excitations which are localized and can move only by creating additional excitations.
 In some cases, the excitations are localized in certain directions, while they are free to move in other directions.
 Their motion can thus be restricted along a line or a plane in three dimensional (3D) system~\cite{fracton_Haah,fracton_VijayHaahFu,PretkoU1,seiberg3,fractons,fractonphases}.